alegrigoriev/AlegrDiff/ReadMe.txt

 Estimated time left is not shown while calculating a fingerpring of a big file  (???)

 Done:
+Column to sort is not getting saved in config
 Properly set caret on EOL.
 Show EOL selection.
 Need to fill the whole line with diff line color, unless it's a single file view and it has